Steatotic Liver Disease: Causes and How To Treat

 • Liver Transplantation: In advanced cases of cirrhosis or liver failure, a liver transplant may be necessary to save the patient's life.

-Preventing Steatotic Liver Disease
+How can Steatotic Liver Disease be Prevented?

 Preventing steatotic liver disease involves adopting a healthy lifestyle and minimizing risk factors.
 Here are some preventive measures: